grvpanchal/ramp-up-to-react-js/index.md

 <img src="./assets/img/part-3.png" style="display: block; margin: 0 auto; max-width: 100%" />

-Starting coding in react project directy is a bad practice and should be avoided.
-We have to first modulate the mind's approach on how to relating desired HTML and CSS output with component.
+Starting coding in react project directly is a bad practice and should be avoided.
+We have to first modulate the mind's approach on how to relating desired HTML and CSS output with the component.
 While coming in from imperative ecosystem like jQuery, you have to tweak your mind to think in a declarative fashion to start working with React.
 Below are the steps to do so.

 ### Content